 Section 2.
 The President-Elect.
 The President-Elect of the Faculty Senate shall act as President of the Faculty Senate in the event of the death, resignation, or other absence of the President.
 In the event of the death or resignation of the President after January of the year as President, the President-Elect assumes the office of President for the remainder of the former President's term of office and the full term of President the following year.
 If the President shall die or resign prior to January of their term of office as President, the President-Elect assumes the office of President for the remainder of the former President's term of office and a special election of a new President-Elect shall be held with the new President having the option to be nominated for that position and elected to serve a full term as President in the following year.
-The President-Elect shall oversee the timely operation of college, unit, or division caucuses and be responsible for managing amendments to these Bylaws.
-The President-Elect is the chair of the Committee on Nominations and Appointments.
+The President-Elect shall oversee the timely operation of college, unit, or division caucuses, the election process each spring, and be responsible for managing amendments to these Bylaws.

 Section 3.
-Immediate Past President.
-The Immediate Past President advises the President and President-Elect the year after their service as President.
+Past President.
+The Past President advises the President and President-Elect the year after their service as President and serves as Faculty Senate representative to various committees as determined by the President.
 In the event that the President cannot serve the next year as Past President (due to retirement, etc.), the President-Elect will accept nominations of former Presidents of the Faculty Senate to be appointed by a vote of the Executive Council.

 Section 4.
 Recording Secretary.
 The Recording Secretary of the Faculty Senate shall keep minutes of all action taken by the Faculty Senate (there will be no verbatim reporting of remarks and discussion, nor will professional titles be recorded); shall send or make available (or arrange to send or make available) the meeting minutes or a summary of actions of the Senate to the FSLT for distribution to the Faculty Senate and posting on the website.
-The Recording Secretary of the Faculty Senate serves as secretary to the Executive Council and the Committee on Nominations and Appointments.
+The Recording Secretary of the Faculty Senate serves as secretary to the Executive Council .
 The Recording Secretary shall be nominated by the Executive Council subject to approval of the Faculty Senate membership to serve a one-year term.
 In the event of a vacancy, the Executive Council shall name a replacement to serve the remainder of the Recording Secretary's current term.